-“Are you afraid of the impending revolution of the robots taking over the world or do you feel completely safe and not at all worried about A.I. technology?”
+“Are you afraid of the impending robot revolution or do you feel completely safe and not at all worried about A.I. technology?”

 That wasn’t a joke.
 A real surveyor for a real (and prestigious!) institution asked me this.

-A pollster had called and I agreed to “answer a few brief questions on the economy.”
+A pollster called my landline and I agreed to “answer a few brief questions on the economy.”
 Highly highly recommend you take telemarketers’ and pollsters’ calls if you’re having a slow night and need some entertainment.
 You will not be disappointed.